NuckyDucky/BabyRag/README.md

 ## 🚀 Usage
 Start the server and upload your files, similar to how you would with superboogav2.
 You don't need to fetch your data, but if you do, it generates a cool JSON with your embeddings.
 Oobabooga's Web-UI has custom chat generation that only works for 'chat' mode, but this will expand as familiarity with the infrastructure grows.

 To emulate yourself, just upload a personal document containing a letter from you or written in your passive/active voice.
-Use your best roleplay model and ask it to immitate you and generate a letter/article etc.
+Use your best roleplay model and ask it to imitate you and generate a letter/article etc.

 ### Load a Model
 If you're using an AMD NPU, consider a model with these parameters for reasonable generation times.